kaisenlinux/manpages-dev/category/Backup/rsbackup.md

               Suppress display of errors from rsync.

    Volume Selection
        The list of selectors on the command line determines what subset of the known volumes are backed up, pruned or retired.
-The following selectors  are  possi‐
+The following selectors are possible:
-       ble:

        HOST            Select all volumes for the host.